JeremyACase/ubiquia/docs/ubiquia-design-doc.md

   - **Back Pressure**: The ability to query for back pressure for any given adapter.
 - **Dependencies**
   - **SQL Database**: Either H2 (for testing) or YugabyteDB.
-  - **Vector Database**: A vector database to store vector embeddings for any LLM components.

 ### Communications Service
 - **Responsibilies**